ryicoh/vim-ollama/README.md

  system administrators for editing and manipulating code, scripts, and text files.
 ```

-In the insert mode, the output is written to the current buffer.
+In insert mode, the output is written to the current buffer.

 ```vim
 <C-r>=ollama#run("Explain about Ollama")
 ```

-# vim-ollama